Appoint a parent governor

 - The ballot

-The ‘Reasons for applying’ and ‘Experience and personal skills’ sections of the form should be used as the election statement.
+The ‘Reasons for applying’ and ‘Experience and personal skills’ sections of the application form should be used as the election statement.

 Allow ten school working days between the ballot papers being sent out and the last date for their return.
 The return date and time should be clearly stated on the ballot papers.